A Dog-Friendly Trip to Delta, Colorado

 Riverwood Resort

-From our yard, we had a view of the river and quick access to the lawn.
+From the yard, we had a view of the river and quick access to the lawn.
 I appreciated the grassy lawn, since we still haven't convinced Piper that she doesn't need grass to do her business.

 We did have to watch the dogs closely while we walked them on the lawn, because of all the fun (bad) stuff they wanted to eat.